koo5/BtrFsGit/README.md

 poetry install # only installs the executable into somewhere like `/.cache/pypoetry/virtualenvs/bfg-iXQCHChq-py3.6/bin/`.
 It just doesn't have a "development mode" like setuptools have with `pip install -e .`.
 So find that directory, and copy the `bfg` into your `~/.local/bin/`.
 But that's about to be [fixed soon](https://github.com/python-poetry/poetry/issues/34).
 ```

+## current todo
+* what happens when there is only an incomplete snapshot on target? it should be rw, so the receive should fail.
+Do we want to get into ensuring that a snapshot is complete before using it?
+This sounds more like snazzer territory, but otoh, we can at least refuse to use .tmp's by default?

+* should we optionally store a history inside each subvol, say, `.bfg_parents.json`?
+Basically, every snapshot created off a subvolume would have its UUID recorded in a list.
+This would be another way to track down shared parents.